-FATIGUE LIFE ANALYSIS
+FATIGUE LIFE PREDICTION

 Structures or assemblies might be subjected to static [typically pressure and thermal among environmental] and cyclic loading during service, accumulating irreversible damage due to degradation of the material in response to alternating or non-alternating stress.

 In particular, cyclic loading can lead to the initiation of cracks, which may propagate resulting in sudden failure of the structure at stress amplitudes lower than the tensile yield strength of the material.
 This mode of failure can be predicted assuming conservative rules with the combined use of the Finite Element Method (FEM) and fatigue theory.
 Different types of loads can lead to fatigue failure.
 Temperature and pressure oscillations are usually included in the design specification of vessels together with other mechanical loading oscillations.